LoveDuckie/sspak-docker/README.md

-# Docker SilverStripe Backup
+# SSPAK Docker

-A Docker image for capturing or restoring backups of SilverStripe installations using SSPAK.
+A Docker container image for capturing or restoring backups of Silverstripe installations using SSPAK.

 [Read more about this repository here.](https://lucshelton.com/blog/backing-up-silverstripe-in-docker)